Friday, September 6, 2019

-They trekked through the vast subterranean city for hours without stopping, following the flickering flames of the little fire mote.
-At times Hyren entertained his companions with more stories of his interstellar exploits, while Blynn and Terra amused him with their anecdotes about life on Neopia.
-They passed through vaulted halls covered in murals depicting lavish scenes of celebration, rooms where decaying furniture sat under a thick draping of cobwebs, and corridors whose walls were inlaid with precious metals in the shape of maps of the night sky.
+They trekked through the vast subterranean city without stopping, following the flickering light of the little fire mote.
+Hyren entertained his companions with more stories of his interstellar exploits, while Blynn and Terra amused him with their anecdotes about life on Neopia.
+They passed through vaulted halls covered in murals depicting scenes of celebration and warfare, rooms where decaying furniture sat under a thick draping of cobwebs, and corridors whose walls were inlaid with precious metals in the shape of maps of the night sky.

-Terra, however, kept looking around anxiously as though she expected to see windows somewhere.
-None ever appeared, and it seemed they were still deep underground.
-Hyren had to admit that even he was tired of it now.
+Terra kept looking around anxiously as though she expected to see windows somewhere.
+None ever appeared, and it seemed they still had a way to go before reaching the surface.
+Even Hyren started to grow tired of the gloom.

-Finally they reached a room with a few scattered tables and benches pushed against the walls.
-It had probably once been a dining area, Hyren inferred by the presence of toppled storage urns, scattered ceramic dishes, and the large, open-air fireplace on one wall.
+Finally they came across a room with a few scattered tables and benches pushed against the walls.
+It had probably once been a dining area, judging by the presence of toppled storage urns, scattered ceramic dishes, and the large hearth on one wall.
 “Let’s make camp here for the night,” the Grundo said, setting down his bundle of weapons.
 “Oh, how nice.
 They left us enough fuel for a fire.”
-He pointed to the meager stack of chopped wood next to the stone hearth.
+He pointed to the meager stack of chopped wood next to the hearth.

 Blynn dropped her pack and set the lantern on the edge of the fireplace.
 “Don’t worry, little guy,” she said to the fire mote, “you’ll have some fun soon!
 Terra, help me out, here!”